ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ## RawPublicKey Mode {#rpk-mode}

-When the client and the resource server use RawPublicKey authentication, the procedure is as follows:
+When the client uses RawPublicKey authentication, the procedure is as described in the following.

+### Access Token Retrieval from the Authorization Server

 After the client and the authorization server mutually authenticated each other and validated each other's authorization, the client sends a token request to the authorization server's token endpoint.
 The client MUST add a `req_cnf` object carrying either its raw public key